melahn/helm-chartmap-generator/README.md

 * PlantUML which can be turned into images using [PlantUML](https://plantuml.com/)
 * Text which can of course be viewed using any text editor

+In addition to producing the dependency report files, an 'index.html' file is produced that lists the files and provided links to view them.

 ## Prerequisites

 * Java 8 or later.